 My dogs love eating more than anything else on this earth.
 I use this love of food to my advantage by feeding them treats that are cool, high in water content or both.

-Dog ice cream is found in pretty much every grocery store, but if you like you can make your own.
+Dog ice cream is found in pretty much every grocery store, but if you like you can make your own dog ice cream or DIY with any of these frozen dog treat recipes.
 Frozen broth popsicles are another easy frozen treat your dog will love; also, chilled cucumber is a no-prep option that is full of water.

 You could also treat them to a cool, refreshing, smoothie!
 A great option, if I do say so myself.